 - The field has a history of extensive use of a single insecticide or insecticides with the same MOA; and,

 - Heavy reliance was placed on the insecticide with little use of other non-chemical control methods, such as cultural and biological control.

-Various commercial test kits, based on ELISA (enzyme linked immunosorbent assay) or PCR (polymerase chain reaction) techniques can identify and characterize the level of resistance in an insect population.
+Various commercial test kits, based on ELISA (enzyme-linked immunosorbent assay) or PCR (polymerase chain reaction) techniques can identify and characterize the level of resistance in an insect population.
 In the traditional, standard method, a relative susceptibility (RS) value is determined by comparing the pesticide’s lethal effects on a perceived resistant population with a susceptible laboratory colony.
 Increased RS values equate to potential resistance.
-Test methods for various insects and modes of action are available at the Insecticide Resistance Action Committee Test Methods page.
+Test methods for various insects and modes of action are available on the Insecticide Resistance Action Committee Test Methods page.

 Compiled by Wayne Buhler, PhD